AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_android_uikit.md

 ## Test your app

-To check that your code works, use an online demo to make a video call to your app. to do this:
+To check that your code works, use an online demo to make a video call to your app.
+To do this:

 1. [Generate a temporary token](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All#generate-a-temporary-token) in Agora Console.